Krishna Prem

-Ronald Henry Nixon (10 May 1898 – 14 November 1965), later known as Sri Krishna Prem or Sri Krishnaprem, was a British spiritual aspirant who went to India in the early 20th century.
+Sri Krishna Prem (10 May 1898 – 14 November 1965), born Ronald Henry Nixon, was a British spiritual aspirant who went to India in the early 20th century.
 Together with his spiritual teacher Sri Yashoda Mai (1882 – 1944), he founded an ashram at Mirtola, near Almora, India.
 He was one of the first Europeans to pursue Vaishnavite Hinduism, and was highly regarded, with many Indian disciples.
 Later, according to the account of his foremost disciple Sri Madhava Ashish, Krishna Prem transcended the dogmas and practices of the Gaudiya Vaishnava tradition into which he had been initiated and affirmed a universal spiritual path shorn of "orthodoxy" and blind traditionalism.

 Early life

-Ronald Henry Nixon, more commonly called Ronald Nixon, was born in Cheltenham, England, in 1898, and educated in Taunton.
+Ronald Henry Nixon was born in Cheltenham, England, in 1898, and educated in Taunton.

 His mother was a Christian Scientist and his father was reportedly in the glass and china business.

 At age 18, Nixon became a British fighter pilot in the First World War: he was commissioned as a temporary second lieutenant on probation on 10 May 1917, was confirmed in his rank on 12 June, and was appointed a flying officer in the Royal Flying Corps on 15 June.
 On one occasion, he experienced an escape from death that he believed was miraculous, in which a "power beyond our ken" saved him from several enemy planes.
 His experiences of death and destruction during the war filled him with a "sense of futility and meaninglessness".
 He was transferred to the unemployed list of the Royal Air Force on 11 January 1919 and relinquished his temporary Army commission on 3 December that year.

 After the war, Nixon enrolled in King's College, Cambridge, where he studied English literature.
 During this period Nixon also studied philosophy, and became acquainted with Theosophy, Advaita Vedanta Hinduism, Buddhism, and Pali, and developed an interest in going to India to learn more about the practical aspects of Indian religion.